 What should you do when your car won't start?
 Diagnosing a no-start condition requires a logical approach to figuring out what might be preventing your car from starting.
 Below is a list of possible causes that can prevent your car from starting.

-When you turn the ignition key to start your car, voltage from the battery flows through the ignition switch to the Park/Neutral safety switch and/or brake pedal or clutch pedal safety switch (you have to push the pedal down before the circuit will complete) to the starter relay or solenoid.
+When you turn the ignition key to start your car, or press the START button, voltage from the battery flows through the ignition switch to the Park/Neutral safety switch and/or brake pedal or clutch pedal safety switch (you have to push the pedal down before the circuit will complete) to the starter relay or solenoid.
 When the relay or solenoid is energized by voltage from the ignition switch circuit, it closes a contact that routes more power from the battery directly to the starter to crank the engine.
 The starter motor spins, pushes the starter drive gear to engage the flywheel and cranks the engine.

 If the engine fails to crank, there is a fault in one of the components in the battery/ignition/starter circuit.

 Low battery (Check battery voltage, recharge if low, or jump start with another vehicle or battery charger).

 Loose or corroded battery cables (Inspect, clean and tighten BOTH ends of BOTH battery cables).

 Bad starter relay wiring connections or ground connection (Inspect, clean, tighten wiring connections).